 Step one: Remove all experimental attachments to the model MFP probe and short the inputs (with a superconducting wire placed below the brass washers as shown below).

-If you suspect (50/60 Hz) power line interference, connect the output of the model iMC-303 to the chart recorder (or an oscilloscope) set to an appropriate speed and sensitivity (1 mVolt/div or better).
-At a chart speed of » 10 cm/sec (oscilloscope time base of 2 msec/div) you should be able resolve 50/60 Hz if it is present.
-A preamplifier (such as the PAR 113) may be helpful if your chart recorder/oscilloscope is not sufficiently sensitive (be sure that the model iMC-303 and the preamp filter settings, if any, are wider than 50/60 Hz).
-Please note that the model iMC-303 output may give inaccurate readings due to potential ground currents and thermal EMF’s between the model iMC-303 and the MFP probe.
-Use of a preamp/filter between the MFP probe voltage output and the chart recorder/oscilloscope will avoid this problem.
+If you suspect (50/60 Hz) power line interference, connect the output of the model iMC-303 to an oscilloscope set to an appropriate timebase and sensitivity (1 mVolt/div or better).
+At a scope timebase of 2 – 10 msec/div you should be able resolve 50/60 Hz if it is present.
+A preamplifier may be helpful if your oscilloscope is not sufficiently sensitive.
+Be sure that the model iMC-303 and the preamp filter settings, if any, are wider than 50/60 Hz.
+Please note that the model iMC-303 output may give inaccurate readings due to potential ground currents and thermal EMFs between the model iMC-303 and the MFP probe.
+Use of a preamp/filter between the MFP probe voltage output and the oscilloscope will avoid this problem.